 The Role of Employment Contracts

-Once training is provided and such sensitive information is disclosed to an employee in good faith, it becomes impossible to reverse the information disclosed or undo habits adopted by an employee once an employee’s employment is terminated.
-Therefore, a need has arisen for the protection of trade secrets that an employee learns and adopts.
+Restraint of Trade South Africa becomes highly relevant once training is provided and sensitive information is disclosed to an employee in good faith.
+After such disclosure, it becomes impossible to reverse the information shared or undo the habits adopted by the employee once their employment ends.
+This highlights the growing need to protect trade secrets that employees learn and adopt.

 Case law